temporalio/documentation/docs/application-development/features.md

 Always block progress until the [ChildWorkflowExecutionStarted](/references/events#childworkflowexecutionstarted) Event is logged to the Event History to ensure the Child Workflow Execution has started.
 After that, Child Workflow Executions may be abandoned using the default _Abandon_ [Parent Close Policy](/workflows#parent-close-policy) set in the Child Workflow Options.

-To be sure that the Child Workflow Execution has started, first call the `GetChildWorkflowExecution` method on the instance of the `ChildWorkflowFuture`, which will return a different Future.
+To be sure that the Child Workflow Execution has started, first call the `GetChildWorkflowExecution` method on the instance of `ChildWorkflowFuture`, which returns a different Future.

-Then call the `Get()` method on that Future, which is what will wait until the Child Workflow Execution has spawned.
+Then call the `Get()` method on that Future, which is what waits until the Child Workflow Execution has spawned.

 <Tabs
 defaultValue="go"